javarb/notes/sessions/2019/january/session_24.md

 - Requirements
 - Product design (horizontal litte things)
-- Engeneering design (actual implementation)
+- Engineering design
+- Actual implementation

 These steps are intended be worked in repetition cycles ([sprints][2]).